-The government has announced an unprecedented package of measures to support the self employed, small businesses and families through the coronavirus pandemic.
+The government has announced an unprecedented package of measures to support the self-employed, small businesses and families through the coronavirus pandemic.
 Organisations both large and small have also come out to offer support.
-But with all the 'noise' about the impact of the impact of coronavirus, it can be difficult to know where to start
+But with all the 'noise' about the impact of coronavirus, it can be difficult to know where to start

 We have collated some of the best resources out there so that you can find what you want with minimal effort.

 The government has a range of measures in place including the Coronavirus Job Retention Scheme and the Self-Employment Income Support Scheme.
 We have pulled together the main sources of coronavirus government advice and the key telephone support lines into one place.